jjy1031/jjy1031.github.io/README.md

 # Dandelion
-Dandelion is a code for Automated and Efficient Sampling of Chemical Reaction Space.
+Dandelion is a code for generating datasets that contain both equilibrium and reactive regions of potential energy surfaces, using automated and efficient sampling of chemical reaction space.

 ![dandelion (1000 x 500 px) (2)](https://github.com/user-attachments/assets/e2dec9d2-b750-4db2-89aa-abb9f16f45f2)